Where To Eat Around Kentish Town

 It’s a fact that anything you put inside a sweet bread bun becomes roughly 10 times more exciting to eat.
 And the ice cream at the much-loved and much-queued-for Filipino spot on Kentish Town Road comes in a number of different flavours, like ube (purple yam), milo (chocolate malt), and black buko (black coconut), all of which can be eaten in bilog form.
 Which is basically a pandesal ice cream sandwich.
 We’re into it and we imagine you will be too.
 They do also serve their ice cream in scoops, if you’re more into a classic cone situation.

 The Bengal Lancer has been Kentish Town’s best Indian restaurant for over two decades.
 Most orders leave the front door in plastic bags, but the picture-lined space is a good spot for quiet dinners.
 Focus on the unique dishes, including chicken liver hazri (great sweet and sour sauce) and sabzi begun, an aubergine and chickpea pie.
 The BL is a long-lived survivor in an area that’s seen a lot of restaurants bite the dust, and there’s good reason for that.

-Mario’s (est. 1958 but with some name-changes along the way) is the king of Kentish Town’s old-school greasy spoons and a home-style Italian restaurant.
-The menu’s nothing fancy, just large servings of well-cooked food at ridiculously low prices—if you spent £10 on food here, we’d actually be worried.
+Mario’s (est. 1958 but with some name changes along the way) is the king of Kentish Town’s old-school greasy spoons and a home-style Italian restaurant.
+The menu’s nothing fancy, just large servings of well-cooked food at great-value prices—if you spent £10 on food here, we’d actually be worried.
 Penne, lasagne, and toasted sandwiches are strong points, and the breakfasts are better and cheaper than a lot of the local competition.